Zoe-iyawa/SQL_projects/Clientbrief.md

 - Preferences (TV Show Only):
   - Shows with short durations.

-  Based on this profile, we are now able to suggest movies that align with her preferences.
+Based on this profile, we are now able to suggest movies that align with our clients preferences.

 ## Question and Solution
 N.B Convert Date to sql format.